 Art students enjoy small class sizes in state-of-the-art facilities and open access to arts supplies, resources and technologies.

-Our partnerships with the Denver Art Museum, Clyfford Still Museum and Western Center for the Conservation of Fine Arts give students opportunities for hands-on experiences in museums and opportunities to learn from museum professionals.
+Our partnerships with the Denver Art Museum, Clyfford Still Museum and Western Center for the Conservation of Fine Arts give students opportunities for hands-on experiences in art conservation.

 We introduce students to internationally renowned visiting artists, curators and scholars to expand their professional network.

-- To major in Pre-Art Conservation, students will need to complete 200 credits.
-Those credits include 116 credits of major coursework, 24 credits of chemistry (including an organic chemistry sequence) and 24 credits of language study.
+- Students normally complete 200 credits, including 116 credits of art, art history, and conservation; 24 credits of chemistry (including an organic chemistry sequence); and 24 credits of language study.

-- Students will also need to complete a senior project working with a conservator.
+- Students also complete a conservation internship and a senior project working with a conservator.

-- Distinction in the major includes earning a minimum 3.3 major GPA, completing three studio art classes beyond the introductory level and creating a special project with an accompanying paper.
+- Distinction in the major includes earning a minimum 3.3 major GPA and going above and beyond the normal senior project and presentation.

 See the DU Undergraduate Bulletin for full course requirements.